WebexCC-SA/LAB-2310/docs/Excercise2.md

 - To understand why this is happening, let's inspect the first flow.

-- In the Customer Experience section of Control Hub, select "Flows" and search for the flow you have mapped to your entry point, "**WebexOne_Flow_User[num]**."
+- In the Customer Experience section of Control Hub, select "Flows" and search for the flow you have mapped to your entry point, "**WebexOne_Flow_[num]**."

       ![Nav](./assets/2310_Excercise2_1_2.png){ width="200" }